Jaaster/Jaaster.github.io/index.md

 [YOUTUBE](https://www.youtube.com/channel/UC5LwceSUeH6ofIACJL-nr0w)

+## About me:

 Greetings!
 I'm Joriah (Joe-rye-ahh),

 I've been developing software for half-decade and am currently the lead iOS Developer at [Devsmen](./another-page.html).
-I specialize in Native iOS Development and App Design and am always looking to improve my already very developed skills.
+I specialize in Native iOS Development and App Design and am always looking to improve my already very developed iOS development skills.

 I've built a variety of Apps, ranging from Health and Fitness, Utilities, Social Networking, and just your "run in the mill" Apps.